Photowall/back-end-challenge/README.md

 ```
 $cart = new Cart();
-$cart->addItem(new Product(1, "Apple", "10"));
+$cart->addItem(new Product(1, "Banana", "10"));
 $cart->addDiscount(0.10); //Add a 10% discount to all items in the cart
 $cart->getTotalCost(); //Should return 9
 ```

 #### Save and load cart
 In the final task you should add functionality to save and load the cart to a string.
-On a real site this can be used to store the cart to the session or in the database.
+On a real site this can be used to store the cart in the session or in the database.

 ```
 //Save cart sample